Rear-End Car Accidents

 • That s/he was not otherwise operating in a negligent manner

-The judge looks at all aspects of the car accident and will then determine if the doctrine should apply; if it does, then the doctrine shifts the burden to the at-fault driver to prove he or she utilized the highest degree of care under the circumstances.
+The judge examines all aspects of the car accident and then determines if the doctrine should apply; if it does, then the doctrine shifts the burden to the at-fault driver to prove he or she utilized the highest degree of care under the circumstances.

 Reasonable Level of Care When Driving

-Drivers have a general duty to operate their vehicle in a reasonable and safe manner to protect others.
-Operating a vehicle in any manner which breaches these duties may be considered to have been negligent.
+Drivers have a general duty to operate their vehicles reasonably and safely to protect others.
+Operating a vehicle in any manner that breaches these duties may be considered to have been negligent.

 • Duty to drive at a reasonable speed